SelinaSong0412/clusterQ/README.md

 ***Simulate clustered SMART data***

-We generate a simulated clustered SMART trial that has N = 100 sites, and n = 2000 observations in total.
+We generate a simulated clustered SMART trial that has $N$ = 100 sites, and $n$ = 2000 observations in total.
 Here we assume number of individuals in each sites are equal.
-Let the intra-cluster correlation be
-$\rho = 0.2$.
+Let the intra-cluster correlation be $\rho = 0.2$.

 ``` r
 N = 100      # number of clusters